Walter Ibarra

-Walter Ibarra (born November 1, 1987) is a Mexican professional baseball infielder for the Leones de Yucatán of the Mexican Baseball League.
+Walter Ibarra (born November 1, 1987) is a Mexican professional baseball infielder and former interim manager who is a free agent.

-Career
+Playing career

 New York Yankees

 Ibarra signed with the New York Yankees as an international free agent in 2006.
 He played for the Mexico national baseball team in the 2013 World Baseball Classic.
-After batting .312 in 20 games for the Trenton Thunder of the Class AA Eastern League in 2013, the Yankees promoted him to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League.
+After batting .312 in 20 games for the Trenton Thunder of the Double–A Eastern League in 2013, the Yankees promoted him to the Scranton/Wilkes-Barre RailRiders of the Triple–A International League.

 Los Angeles Dodgers

-Ibarra signed a minor league deal with the Chicago Cubs on November 11, 2013 but was released and signed with the Los Angeles Dodgers, who assigned him to the AAA Albuquerque Isotopes.
+Ibarra signed a minor league deal with the Chicago Cubs on November 11, 2013, but was released and signed with the Los Angeles Dodgers, who assigned him to the Triple–A Albuquerque Isotopes.
 In 97 games for the Isotopes, he hit .269 with 5 homers and 32 RBI, while splitting time between second base and shortstop.

 Arizona Diamondbacks

 On November 4, 2014, Ibarra signed a minor league contract with the Arizona Diamondbacks.
 On April 7, 2015, Ibarra was loaned to the Sultanes de Monterrey of the Mexican League and was returned to the Diamondbacks on September 24.
-He elected free agency On November 6, 2015.
+He elected free agency on November 6.

 Sultanes de Monterrey

-On April 1, 2016, Ibarra signed with the Sultanes de Monterrey of the Mexican Baseball League.
+On April 1, 2016, Ibarra signed with the Sultanes de Monterrey of the Mexican League.

 Leones de Yucatán

 On December 21, 2017, Ibarra was traded to the Leones de Yucatán of the Mexican League alongside Luis Juárez in exchange for Francisco Lugo and Ricky Alvarez.
 Ibarra did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.

+In 2022, he played in 52 games for Yucatán, hitting .257/.300/.332 with 1 home run and 33 RBI.
+Ibarra won the Mexican League Championship with the Leones in 2022.

+Ibarra played in 15 games for Yucatán in 2025, hitting .154/.175/.179 with four RBI and one walk, prior to being named interim manager on June 4, 2025.
+On June 10, Ibarra was activated as a player/coach.
+He was released by the team on September 25.

+Coaching career

+On June 4, 2025, Ibarra was named interim manager for the Leones de Yucatán of the Mexican League, following Miguel Ojeda's resignation.
+On June 17, Oswaldo Morejón was named as Yucatán's manager for the remainder of the season.